-This book brings together leading international authors from a number of fields to provide an up to date understanding of part-time work at national, sector, industry and workplace levels.
+This book brings together leading international authors from a number of fields to provide an up-to-date understanding of part-time work at national, sector, industry and workplace levels.
 The contributors critically examine part-time employment in different institutional settings across Europe, the USA, Australia and Korea.
-This analysis serves as a prism to investigate wider trends, particularly in female employment, including the continued increase in part-time work and processes that are increasingly creating dualization and inequality between ‘good’ and ‘bad’ jobs.
+This analysis serves as a prism to investigate wider trends, particularly in female employment, including the continued increase in part-time work and processes that are increasingly creating dualisation and inequality between ‘good’ and ‘bad’ jobs.

 “This rich collection, with contributions from leading scholars, broadens our understanding of part-time work in contemporary labour markets.
 The study of the politics of part-time work - at different levels and in a wide range of countries and its consequences for the quality of work and work-life balance - offers an invaluable contribution to scholars and students in the field.”
 Anne Lise Ellingsæter, University of Oslo

-Heidi Nicolaisen is a Researcher at the Fafo Institute for Labour and Social Research.
+Heidi Nicolaisen is a Researcher at the Fafo Institute for Labour and Social Research, Norway.

-Hanne Kavli is Senior Researcher at the Fafo Institute for Labour and Social Research.
+Hanne Kavli is Senior Researcher at the Fafo Institute for Labour and Social Research, Norway.

-Ragnhild Steen Jensen is a Researcher at the Fafo Institute for Labour and Social Research.
+Ragnhild Steen Jensen is a Researcher at the Fafo Institute for Labour and Social Research, Norway.

 Part 1: Introduction;